ABOUT THE ARTIST

 Kristi's fine art paintings have been featured and awarded in many solo and group shows at venues such as the Art Gallery of Greater Victoria, Winchester Galleries, Sidney Fine Arts, Robert Bateman Centre, Dales Gallery, Martin Batchelor Gallery, Gordon Smith Gallery, and the Sun Yat Sen Gallery.
 Recent projects include exhibits in Jasper Region Museum and Musee Heritage in St. Albert, Alberta

 The artist has created over 26 childrens books and has been shortlisted for Governor Generals Award as well as several dozen book awards.
 Her signature sepia toned pieces can be found in card and print series, environmental works, eastern inspired mandalas and massive canvas landscapes.

-Provincial and Federal Government, Parc Canada, Ministry of Health, Fort Langley Historic site, the District of Saanich, C.A.O.T, B.C.
+Provincial and Federal Government, Parks Canada, Ministry of Health, Fort Langley Historic site, the District of Saanich, C.A.O.T, several B.C.
 Childrens Hospitals, and many social and environmental groups such as the Friends of Bow Pond, Friends of Mount Douglas Park Society and the Stream of Dreams Society,

 AUTHORS and PARTNERS

 Kristi has created three books with author-poet P.K Page, and worked with many other wonderful authors such as Charles Ghigna, Fiona Tin Wei Lam, Rachel Wyatt, Bobbie Hinman and Paulette Bourgeois.
-Uirapuru by poet P.K.
-Page, was shortlisted for the 2010 Governor Generals Award for Book Illustration and won the Victoria Book Awards Bolen Books Childrens Book Prize.
+Uirapuru by P.K.
+Page was shortlisted for the 2010 Governor Generals Award for Book Illustration and won the Victoria Book Awards, Bolen Books Childrens Book Prize.

 2015 Kirkus Star, "A Carnival of Cats",